11/3/2024

 A key step in the project is to identify and valorize opportunities to insulate the building envelope without compromising the heritage value and biodiversity of the site.
 In particular, this involves detailed exploration of the potential for geothermal energy, taking into account the site's rich archaeological history.
 In addition, suitable locations for air-water heat pumps will be actively sought, with minimal impact on the appearance of the buildings and low acoustic impact on the park environment.

 A key aspect of the project includes mapping the various energy sources on the site.
 These sources are then integrated into three fossil-free concepts.
-These concepts will be subjected to a thorough assessment in both energy and financial terms for maximum sustainability and cost efficiency.
+These concepts are subjected to a thorough assessment in both energy and financial terms, with a view to maximum sustainability and cost efficiency.

 LONG-TERM VISION AND CONCEPT